kennarddh-mindustry/genesis/README.md

 - General Purpose Mindustry Plugin Library

-> :warning: **Genesis override most mindustry code using reflection.
-This library is probably will not be compatible with other mindustry plugins**
+> :warning: **Genesis override some mindustry code using reflection.
+This library is probably will not be compatible
+> with other mindustry plugins.

+> :warning: It won't be compatible if the plugin register commands and the behaviour will be unknown
+> because Genesis manage some internal states

 ## Todo